Mets’ Wheeler on injured list with shoulder fatigue

 New York made the move retroactive to Friday, and Wheeler will be eligible to be activated July 22.

 Wheeler last started July 7 and the Mets said Monday the injury was discovered following the All-Star break.
-Steven Matz will replace Wheeler for Tuesday’s series opener at Minnesota.
+Steven Matz will start in Wheeler’s place Tuesday night at Minnesota.

 Wheeler is 6-6 with a 4.69 ERA in 19 starts this season, striking out 130 and walking 34 in 119 innings.
 The 29-year-old, 39-36 in five big league seasons, is eligible for free agency after the World Series.